j2labs/brubeck/README.md

 The framework can be used for different requirements.
 It can be lean and lightweight for high throughput or you can fatten it up and use it for rendering pages in a database backed CMS.

 The general architecture of the system is to map requests for a specific URL to some [callable](http://docs.python.org/library/functions.html#callable) for processing the request.
 The configuration attempts to match handlers to URL's by inspecting a list of `(url pattern, callable)` tuples.
+First regex to match provides the callable.

 Some people like to use classes as handlers.
 Some folks prefer to use functions.
 Brubeck supports both.

 ### MessageHandler Classes

 When a class model is used, the class will be instantiated for the life of the request and then thrown away.
-This makes building state for each request fairly easy.
+This keeps our memory requirements nice and light.

 Brubeck's `MessageHandler` design is similar to what you see in [Tornado](https://github.com/facebook/tornado), or [web.py](http://webpy.org/).